 Self-help books and computer programmes can help milder forms of depression.
-The most effective of these are based on a type of talking therapy called Cognitive Behaviour Therapy (CBT).
+One of the most common and effective of these is based on a type of talking therapy called Cognitive Behaviour Therapy (CBT).
 This helps people change the way they think (cognitive) and the things they do (behaviour) so that they feel better.
 It focuses on how you feel now rather than delving into your past.
-Other forms of self-help that in some studies have been shown to help are gym groups, yoga and meditation.
+Other forms of self-help are gym groups, yoga, and meditation.